daviskoh/codestars/prework.md

 What is the difference between an NSSet and an NSMutableSet?

+NSSets are immutable (static / cannot add or remove objects dynamically) while NSMutableSets are.

 What is the difference between NSDictionary and NSMutable Dictionary?

+NSDictionaries are static while NSMutableDictionaries allow adding of new key-value pairs.

 What are #import and #include used for?